Enderb/Light-Synchronized-Dancers/README.md

 * The wiring was fragile and would break when the costumes were transported.
 This could be fixed by using conductive thread.
 However, this may not have the same aesthetics that people liked about the prototype (exposed wires making the wearer seem like a cyborg)
 * All data availabe was being published to the MQTT channels, instead of only communicating important changes
 * The connection through MQTT was too laggy for data to be passed instantly at all times.
 A possible alternative would be to create a mess between the microcontrollers and have direct communiaction
+* While attaching the LEDs to the costumes with velcro was great for prototyping, it would be best for the durability of the costume to sew the LEDs to the costume, or find another way to more permanently attach the components